 It’s time for a cast rewind where everybody knows these names.
-The neighborhood watering hole came with a lot of friendly faces viewers got to enjoy for 275 fantastic episodes across 11 seasons.
-While ratings for Cheers started as a mixed bag, the cast helped it stay afloat to enjoy continued regard to this day.
+This particular neighborhood watering hole came with a lot of friendly faces viewers got to enjoy for 275 fantastic episodes across 11 seasons.
+While ratings for Cheers started as a mixed bag, the cast helped it stay afloat long enough for the audience to catch up and enjoy it with high regard to this day.

 So, where did this band of misfits go after leaving Cheers Beacon Hill Bar?
 The show recruited an established and growing powerhouse of talent, so many actually continued on with even more amusing projects.
 Others still wandered outside their comfort zone to show off some commendable range.
 Catch up with the cast of Cheers here!

 Make way for Mayday Malone, a real lady’s man, cocky but likable.
 His job as bartender at Cheers gave him a lot of chances to flirt, with customers and co-workers alike.
 It’s been said the man behind Sam only started feeling comfortable with the role by season three.

 Starting in the ’70s, Ted Danson got his feet wet with two soap arcs, first on Somerset, then as Mitch Pierson on The Doctors.
 Following that, he guest starred on a lot of shows, including two episodes of Benson.
 Then, in 1982, it was time to grab a bar rag and start goofing around with Coach.

 Danson, now 74, then found success in films, first co-starring with Tom Selleck in Three Men and a Baby, then with Whoopi Goldberg in 1993’s Made in America.
 Actually, it was during this interaction that Danson and Goldberg had an affair, which in turn prompted Danson’s second divorce and multiple condemnations from the media.
 Danson turned back to TV to reestablish himself with 1998’s Becker, which enjoyed 6 seasons.